Self Employment Scheme For Rehabilitation Of Manual Scavengers

 How to Apply

-Application for One-Time Cash Assistance (OTCA) -**** Identification of manual scavengers is done by the concerned State Governments through surveys by the Urban Local Bodies/Gram Panchayats.
+- Identification of manual scavengers is done by the concerned State Government/local body.

 Frequently Asked Questions